Magnets and Specialty Buildings

 - Community Special Education Services - intervention for students needing speech and language services, occupational therapy, physical therapy, or teacher consultant services but who are not eligible for the AAPS preschool program.

-- Ann Arbor Preschool has also teamed up with Community Recreation and Education to offer tuition preschool programming at Allen and Thurston Elementaries.
+- AAPs also offers tuition preschool programming at Allen, Mitchell, and Thurston Elementaries.

 Parents and Teachers founded Ann Arbor Open in the belief that children come to school already immersed in their learning and have their own strengths and interests.
 We seek to support the individual and provide guidance, stimulation, and support.
 As an open school, Ann Arbor Open promotes social and emotional development.
 Children learn to share knowledge and feelings, to solve interpersonal problems, to develop common goals, and to respect each other's values.
 The emphasis is on challenging students individually based on cooperation rather than competition.
 Freedom, responsibility, self-discipline, and consideration of others are learned by daily practice.
 When combined with the richness of the school's diverse population and a daily commitment to multicultural education, these various components challenge the barriers of sexism, racism, and classism.
 NOTE: enrollment at Ann Arbor Open is not open to School of Choice applicants.